utunga/thankful/doc/theory.md

 - **xT**: the acknowledgement amount (x) denominated in token T
 - **vt**: a vesting time (time)

 The last two properties are optional.
-The message text can be empty if there is an amount specified.
-To be considered valid, an acknowledgement must be made available via a "post" to some sort of pseudonomous public transport.
+The message text (M) can be empty if there is an amount (xT) specified.
+To be considered valid, an acknowledgement must also be made available via a "post" to some sort of pseudonomous public channel (such as social media).

 The tweet: "Thanks @joe for the help in the garden last tuesday 2h" would be a valid acknowledgement.
 (Where the h refers to a fictive 'hours' token).

-A bitcoin transaction can also modeled as an acknowledgement - as a 'hard currency' acknowledgement with a vesting time of zero, immediately exercized.
+A bitcoin transaction can also be modeled as an acknowledgement - in this case a 'hard currency' acknowledgement with a vesting time of zero, immediately exercized and (generally speaking) an empty message.

 Up until the vesting time the acknowledgement is essentially just a 'promise to pay'.
 In the case of 'hard currency' acknowledgements, after the vesting time the acknowledgement becomes a 'trust line' or a claim on the reserves at that node.
 A vested acknowledgement can be 'exercised' to transfer tokens to the receiving node or left un-exercized.

 The exact meaning of 'default' is discussed in more detail below but as a first approximation if a trust line is exercized and there is not sufficient reserves the acknowledgement is considered to be in default.

-It is also possible - with agreement of all parties in the chain - to formally 'write off' or 'de-leverage' a chain of acknowledgements that form a cycle in the graph (called a 'cirlce of reciprocity' in the below).
+It is also possible - with agreement of all parties in the chain - to formally 'write off' or 'de-leverage' a chain of acknowledgements that form a cycle in the graph (this is called a 'circle of reciprocity' in the below).

 #### Sitting on top of existing distribution channels

 To allow this 'game' to be distributed by posts on top of existing public/social media neither the sender nor the receiver need to have signed up with any third party service before they send or receive an acknowledgement.
-The system is designed so that a claim can be made in plain text and published, which can then trigger actions by trusted third parties, if any.
+Furthermore the system is designed so that an acknowledgement can be made in plain text and published to normal social media channels, which can then trigger actions by trusted third parties, or identity proxies if need be.

-It is expected that most senders will have interacted with third party apps at some point.
-Third party apps can help guide users as to the appropriate formatting of the message and provide other useful services as well.
-By contrast, it is expected that recipients of acknowledgements may often be first exposed to the concept aka 'introduced to the game' at the time when they receive their first public acknowledgement.
+Despite this, it is expected that most senders will have interacted with third party apps at some point.
+Third party apps can help guide users as to the 'rules of the game' and appropriate formatting of the message and provide many other useful services as well.
+However, it is critical both to the decentralization goal, and to allow virality that neither sender nor receiver strictly *need* to utilize any  third parties to make acknowledgements or generally to interact with the 'games' defined in this way.
+The user should be able to interact entirely by signed messages on public media channels (potentially observed by trusted agents or third party apps).

+It is expected that recipients of acknowledgements in particular may be first exposed to the concept aka 'introduced to the game' at the time when they receive their first public acknowledgement which therefore needs to be self evident as to its function.

-For instance, a post on social media "thanks so much Joe for helping us move, here's a token to pay it forward" with an associated image and a link for more info on how to claim the token and thus join the game may look like the following:
+For instance, a post on social media along the lines of "Hey @Stuart thank you for helping out in the garden last weekend 2h" may (if you add an associated image and a link for context) look like the following:
 ![single acknowledgement image](images/thank_you.jpg)

 A third party site which gathers together all the acknowledgements of this type, might look like this:
 ![multiple acknowledgements social](images/thankyous_page.jpg)

-Third party apps may also play a role 'validating' messages (as discussed below).
-The extent to which this is possible on messages delivered via existing channels, depends on the amount of meta data allowed in the channel.
-In some contexts, for some information it may be necessary to use proxy identities or to decorate the meta-data with extra information published elsewhere, as discussed below.
+Third party apps or agents may choose to monitor messages delivered via public channels in this way and if necessary use their proxied identities to add meta-data or extra information and publish that elsewhere - as discussed below.

-Generally speaking, however, it is critical that neither sender nor receiver strictly *need* to utilize any specific, centralized, third parties to ineteract with the the 'games' defined in this way and can, in theory, interact entirely by signed messages made public on various channels and observed by other agents.

 ##  Identity